Kristianwhittick/blend-pdf/docs/git_flow.md

 - **Problem**: Local builds show wrong version
 - **Cause**: Build script not using git tags
 - **Solution**: Use `make build-all` or `./build.sh --all` (includes automatic sync)
-   - Create new release from tag
-   - Add release notes
-   - Attach binaries if applicable

 ---